 Teacher Tuition Incentive Program

 An initiative of longtime President Ray P. Authement, the UL Lafayette Teacher Tuition Incentive Program assists currently employed K-12 teachers and administrators pursuing graduate studies by providing tuition scholarships to support part-time enrollment.

 McNair Master's Scholar Program

-In addition to waiving the application fee, the Graduate School offers tuition and fee waivers on a competitive basis to promising Master’s students who have been participants of the Ronald E. McNair Scholars Program.
+In addition to waiving the application fee, the Graduate School offers tuition and fee waivers on a competitive basis to promising Master’s students who, as an undergraduate student, were participants of the Ronald E. McNair Scholars Program.

 Robert Elliot May Graduate Resident Tuition Fellowships

 The Robert Elliot May Graduate Resident Tuition Fellowship program provides resident (in-state) tuition to new non-resident (out-of-state and international) graduate students.
 To be eligible for this competitively-awarded fellowship, a student must be a new student admitted to a degree-seeking (master's or doctoral) graduate program in regular admission status.
 Recipients must maintain continuous full-time enrollment (excluding summer sessions), remain in good academic standing, and make satisfactory progress toward the degree sought.
 Should a recipient accept a graduate assistantship or other tuition-waiver benefit, the resident tuition fellowship is forfeited.
 If you're interested in learning more about this resident tuition fellowship opportunity, contact the Graduate School or the Graduate Coordinator of the program to which you've applied.

 Being successful in graduate school means conducting and presenting research, and that takes money.
 The Graduate Student Organization and the Student Government Association at UL Lafayette both offer grad students funding to support research and travel.